Why study in Australia?

-International students intending to study at Alphacrucis in Australia are required to pay the first semester’s tuition fees in advance before the Alphacrucis can issue a Confirmation of Enrolment, which is necessary for you to apply for a student visa.
+International students intending to study at AC in Australia are required to pay the first semester’s tuition fees in advance before AC can issue a Confirmation of Enrolment, which is necessary for you to apply for a student visa.

 These moneys will be kept in a trust until you are officially enrolled as a student, and are refundable if your visa application is unsuccessful.

 International student fees

 - Overseas Student Health Cover – Single Rate | $372 per year

 - Overseas Student Health Cover – Family Rate | $1,992 per year

 The following is a guideline outlining the cost of living in Sydney for international students.
 Depending on your lifestyle you may require more or less to cover your expenses.

 |Course Fee each year||Refer to our fee schedules|